OpenSeaGroup/GenericOnePage/content/what.md

 # What?

 This is a template application.
-Completelly useless, other than that it's fully functional and ready to be forked and customized with some custom content.
+Completely useless, other than that it's fully functional and ready to be forked and customized with some custom content.

 Use it if you need a simple landing page.
 It saves you the hassle of building